Sweet Music

 I sigh.

-But I can’t say no to her, either.
+I can’t do it, but I can’t say no to her, either.

 Sometimes when I need help with this life, I can reach into myself, and touch Yagrin’s memories.